-Specifically, the customer has requested 1000 consecutive numbers, in the 425-XXX-9000-9999 509-900-0000 and 1000 Block range, in order to maintain their internal dialing plan.
+Specifically, the customer has requested 1000 consecutive numbers, in the 425-XXX-9000-9999 Block range, in order to maintain their internal dialing plan.
 The numbers will be added to the customer’s existing inventory for facility growth and expansion; 1100 numbers will be returned.
 The original customer request has been provided with this letter as Confidential Attachment A pursuant to WAC 480-07-160.

 The 425 NPA is forecasted to exhaust in the first quarter of 2037.
-There are 264 unassigned NXXs in the 425 NPA and 44________ Blocks available in the PA pool inventory for the Issaquah Rate Center, five which would fulfill the customer’s request for a clean ‘9’ Block. several of which are not in the format which will fulfill the customer request.
-Therefore, a new NXX Code will need to be opened.
+There are 264 unassigned NXXs in the 425 NPA and 44 Blocks available in the PA pool inventory for the Issaquah Rate Center, five which would fulfill the customer’s request for a clean ‘9’ Block.

 In our effort to satisfy the customer’s request, CenturyLink submitted a request to PA/Neustar on July 27, 2015 for additional numbering resources.
 That application and the subsequent denial have been provided as Confidential Attachment B pursuant to WAC 480-07-160.
 In order for the request to be approved, CenturyLink will require a waiver of the current usage threshold for new numbering requests.